WSU-kduncan/ceg3120-markpeterangelo/Project2/README.md

      - Your home / where you usually connect to your instances from
      - Wright State (addresses starting with 130.108)
      - Instances within the VPC
+     * A security group acts as a virtual firewall for your instance to control inbound and outbound traffic.
 ![Security Group](https://user-images.githubusercontent.com/70331126/153892192-ede87564-a908-4d65-ab31-216472106d43.png)

 - Inbound Rules Above